SoftwareAG/c8y-docs/content/web/how-to-bundle/add-a-tab-to-a-device.md

 In Web SDK for Angular, this kind of views are called `ViewContext` as they provide a view for a certain context.
 There are a couple of context views e.g. `Device`, `Group`, `User`, `Application` and `Tenant`.
 The user can access them by navigating to a certain `Route` with the hash navigation.
 For example, if you go to the route `apps/cockpit/#/device/1234` the application tries to resolve the device with the ID `1234`.

-On that view there a mostly a couple of `Tabs` show, as the **Info** tab in the screenshot above which is referenced by another route called `/info` but reuses the context of the device to show information about it.
+The details view usually shows a couple of `Tabs`, like the **Info** tab in the screenshot above which is referenced by another route called `/info` but reuses the context of the device to show information about it.

 In the following, we will guide you through the process of creating a new tab to this view that is accessible through the route `apps/cockpit/#/device/:id/hello`.